voladelta/fast-trade/README.md

     "freq": "5Min", # time period selected on the chard "start_date": "2021-08-30 18:00:00", # when to start the chart
     "end_date": "2021-09-06 16:39:00", # when to stop the chart
-    "comission": 0.01, # a comission to pay per transaction "datapoints": [ # describes the data to use in the logic {
+    "commission": 0.01, # a commission to pay per transaction "datapoints": [ # describes the data to use in the logic {
             "args": [ # args are passed to the transformer function